ZenkiKawakami/TubeDownloader/README.md

 # TubeDownloader
 You can download movie/audio from Youtube with python.
+When downloading high quality movie with pytube3, you must download "high quality audio_only" and "high quality video_only",
+and mix them by yourself.
+If you have not installed movie editor like ffmpeg, you also install it before audio/video mix.

+This code automatically peform 1.downloading audio/video respectively and 2.mix them without installing movie editor.
+So you could easily get high quality movie with this software.

 # Requirement
 pyTube3 9.6.4